damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

 *The software architecture represents the repository details of all the software that is necessary for reusing and running the project.*

  ```
-1. what minimum documentation should the architectural structure provide?
+1. What minimum documentation should the architectural structure provide?

 - A model specifying the kinds of components and their sub-components of software in the format of a tree  or graph (refer to the example below)

 2. How to implement the architectural model?

-- The name of modeling language for representation
+- Use modeling language for representation, such as
   - SysML (Block Definition, Activity, or Internal Block diagram)
   - UML
-- The name of software for modeling the tree or graph representation
+- Use open-source software for modeling the tree or graph representation, such as
   - Papyrus
   - Modelio
   - Capella